Statistical Tests for Replacing Human Decision Makers with Algorithms: Synthetic Data Analysis

-We next focus on several scenarios of information heterogeneity, where we rule out incentive heterogeneity as in Assumption \ref{basic assump}.
+We next focus on several information model without incentive heterogeneity.
 Consider a baseline example where doctors have access to private information $u_i$ in addition to the publicly observed features $x_i$ and are aware of the correct full information propensity score model $p\(x_i, u_i\)$.
-If we observe the prediction of the model $p\(x_i, u_i\)$ employed by the doctors and use it to train a machine learning model, then the resulting predicted doctor model will necessarily coincide with the ground-truth machine learned propensity score model: \bs \mathbb{E} = \mathbb{E} \vert X_i\] = \mathbb{E} = p\(X_i\). \end{split}\end{align} However, in reality we rarely solicit doctors' probabilistic assessment of the likelihood of an illness.
-Instead, we only observe the binary diagnosis decisions by the doctors, which corresponds to observing $\hat y_i=\mathds{1}\(p\(x_i, u_i\) > c_0\)$ for some threshold value $c_0$.
+If we could directly observe doctors' probabilistic assessment $p\(x_i, u_i\)$ and use it as the label to train a machine learning model, then the resulting model will necessarily coincide with the ground-truth machine learned propensity score model: \bs \mathbb{E} = \mathbb{E} \vert X_i\] = \mathbb{E} = p\(X_i\). \end{split}\end{align} However, in reality we rarely solicit doctors' probabilistic assessment of the likelihood of an illness.
+Instead, we only observe the binary diagnosis by the doctors, which corresponds to observing $\hat y_i=\mathds{1}\(p\(x_i, u_i\) > c_0\)$ for some threshold value $c_0$.
 When we use $\hat y_i$ as the label to train a machine learning model, the propensity score of the resulting predicted doctor model is \bs q\(X_i\) = \mathbb{E} . \end{split}\end{align} In general, $q\(X_i\)$ is different from $p\(X_i\)$.
-The ROC curve implied by $q\(X_i\)$ coincides with $p\(X_i\)$ only when $q\(X_i\)$ is an increasing transformation of $p\(X_i\)$: $q\(X_i\)=\Lambda\(p\(X_i\)\)$, where $\Lambda\(\cdot\)$ is an increasing function of a scalar variable.
-There is no guarantee that this is necessarily the case, especially when $X_i$ and $U_i$ can be multidimensional.
+The ROC curve implied by $q\(X_i\)$ coincides with $p\(X_i\)$ only when $q\(X_i\)$ is an increasing transformation of $p\(X_i\)$: $q\(X_i\)=\Lambda\(p\(X_i\)\)$, where $\Lambda\(\cdot\)$ is a strictly increasing function.
+There is no guarantee that this is necessarily the case.